-As a freelancer, I don’t have paid holidays- I guess that’s the worst thing! 🙂 Of course, sometimes you have tough deadlines and work more.
-This also means that that I always have to take my labtop with me when I go on vacation, and work remotely when needed…So far I only had one holiday that was completely ruined, but otherwise it has been quick calls and tweaking.
+As a freelancer, I don’t have paid holidays- I guess that’s the worst thing! ?
+Of course, sometimes you have tough deadlines and work more.
+This also means that I always have to take my laptop with me when I go on vacation and work remotely when needed…So far I only had one holiday that was completely ruined, but otherwise, it has been quick calls and tweaking.

 Any advice for our readers who are thinking of becoming a freelancer?

 Specifically for the technology sector, I would say it’s very tough, maybe a few years ago it was easier.
 However, if you find a field that you’re good at, and it requires using tech, there is room to grow!
 For me, it’s difficult to have my own project or app because my expertise is solely in technology.
 Of course, I had contact with companies from various industries, but I don’t have internal insight on the particularities of these sectors.
 So if you’re good in a certain field and find a way to innovate using technology, there’s room.
 If you have a good idea you’ve got to try!